bamason2/ttc066-module/docs/notes/Section_5.md

 ### Ride Response

 Figure 9 illustrates, from left to right, input, model and output.
 The input and output here are the PSDs of road acceleration and vehicle acceleration respectively.
-(Note that it is possible to look at responses between different input/output combinations, provided the model is suitably written – eg in state space.)
 The model shows the gain function (frequency response, or *bode plot* gain) between the two.
-Note how the road acceleration essentially looks similar to that given in Figure 3, with high magnitudes at high frequencies.
-These high frequencies are not transmitted through the suspension, whose principal job is to isolate the vehicle body from harsh inputs.
+Note how the road acceleration looks similar to that given in Figure 3 with high magnitudes at high frequencies.
+These high frequencies are not transmitted through the suspension, whose principal job is to isolate the vehicle body from undesirable inputs.
 In the model plot you can see the obvious body bounce resonance, around 1Hz and the kink around 10Hz showing the wheel hop resonance (we will see later, when looking at eigenstructure, that both modes of vibration affect both masses, at least to some extent).
 The output PSD shows how well the system has attenuated the high frequencies, whilst magnifying the response around 1Hz.
-You can look at the plots as input x model = output, although you should bear in mind that, because we are viewing PSDs of input and output, which give their signal squared, the true ‘maths’ is input PSD x \|model\|^2 = output PSD.
+You can look at the plots as input x model = output.

 ![image](figures/isolation_of_road_accel_1.png)
 *Figure 9: Isolation of road acceleration by a quarter car vehicle model*

 ### Suspension Stiffness and Damping

-The magnitude of the body bounce peak is affected by what Gillespie refers to as the ‘ride rate’,
-$K_{bb}$ above.
-Because $K_s$ and $K_t$ act in series, and $K_t$ is so much stiffer than $K_s$, $K_{bb}$ is dominated by $K_s$.
+The magnitude of the body bounce peak is affected by what Gillespie refers to as the *ride rate*, $K_{bb}$ above.
+Because $K_s$ and $K_t$ act in series and $K_t$ is so much stiffer than $K_s$, $K_{bb}$ is dominated by $K_s$.
 In Figure 10 below, $K_s$ has been tuned to give a body bounce resonance frequency varying from 1Hz to 2Hz (without varying damping factor).
 This shows that as you increase the resonance frequency for body bounce, so the transmission of acceleration from the road to the vehicle will increase in magnitude by a large factor.
 The y-axis here is on a linear scale, so you can look at the area under the peak as a measure of the mean-square acceleration transmitted from road to vehicle.
 Obviously, the aim is to achieve good isolation, and reduce transmission, so lower $K_s$, and hence lower resonance frequencies are aimed for.

 <img src="figures/accel_spectra.png" width=500>

 *Figure 10: On road acceleration spectra with different sprung mass natural frequencies*

-The factors which prevent excessively low $K_s$ and hence lower ride rates are:
+The factors which prevent excessively low $K_s$ and hence lower ride rates are;

 * Suspension travel – low spring rates necessitate greater suspension travel.
 * Handling performance is affected by fluctuating vertical load on the tyre.
-* Very low frequencies (well below 1Hz) would induce nausea (1 and 2 above restrict the frequency more than this factor).
+* Very low frequencies (well below 1Hz) would induce nausea (the points above restrict the frequency more than this).

 Figure 10 isn’t totally honest however, as the damping in the suspension can always be increased, along with the suspension spring rate, to counter the high body bounce peak.
 The introduction of damping isn’t a simple solution though, because it reduces isolation at higher frequencies.
 Increases in damping essentially spread the range of frequencies through which vibrations are transmitted, whilst reducing the peak at a given (in this case body bounce) resonance;